mouadhx04/Smart_Energy_Management/README.md

 # Smart Energy Management (SEM):
-Smart Energy Management (SEM) is an android application for the monitoring of climate data based on Internet of Things (IoT).
+Smart Energy Management (SEM) is an android application for the monitoring of climate data based on Internet of Things (IoT). this project is done for Holberton school at the end of the foundation year.

 ## General Information:
 The project is a monitoring system that indicates the value of some parameters such as: